___ ___ _ __________ __ ____ _____ _ ______

 But...

-If I were to leave you here, you'd think this was a total victory for the community.
+If I were to leave you here, you'd think this was a total victory.
 We got familiar syntax, better compatibility and more robust rules for the language.

-But if you spend even 10 seconds scrolling through the announcement post, you'll see the reality was much messier.
+But if you spend even 10 seconds scrolling through the announcement post, you'll see the reality was much grimmer.

 One of the lead maintainers of Rojo, Dekkonot, was a very vocal critic of how a specific part of this change initially worked.
-Considering his position as a maintainer of a tool that favors this pattern, reading his feedback is very insightful.
+Considering his position as a maintainer of the tool that heavily favors this pattern, reading his feedback is very interesting.
 That said, there's something that stood out to me.
-Perhaps unintentionally, his criticism, valid as it was, illustrates exactly why the init pattern creates these knock-on problems.
+Perhaps unintentionally, his criticism, valid as it was, illustrates exactly why the init pattern (in its current form) creates these knock-on problems.

-But before we get into that, let's talk about init.luau.
+But before we get into that, let's talk a bit about init.luau.

 init.luau, why?